GalleryPal

 The Visitor Perspective

-A series of interviews had already been conducted with museum and art gallery visitors.
-I identified common themes in these to pinpoint major needs to address with an app.
+A series of interviews had already been conducted with museum visitors.
+I identified several common themes:

-• Enjoy art but want to appreciate it on a deeper level.
+• Visitors enjoy art but want to appreciate it on a deeper level.

-• Mostly want to explore on their own, not in a tour group.
+• Visitors mostly want to explore and learn on their own, not in a tour group.

 “I like to form my own opinion about art, but it can be hard to do that when I don’t really know anything about the artist, or what their intentions were in creating the work.”